apter-tech/junit5-robolectric-extension/README.md

 ## Important Notes

-* Ensure `isIncludeAndroidResources` is set to true in your testOptions configuration to access Android resources for your.
+* Ensure `isIncludeAndroidResources` is set to true in your testOptions configuration to access Android resources in your tests.
 * JUnit Platform Launcher Interceptors must be enabled (`junit.platform.launcher.interceptors.enabled=true`), otherwise test instances will not be created by Robolectric's classloader.
 * Parallel execution is currently not supported.
 Run tests sequentially for now.